 Summer is the perfect time to take a vacation—the weather is warm, kids are out of school, and most activities and attractions are open.
 (Cue the tropical music, road trip vibes, and or whatever else floats your travel boat.)
 But it’s not always easy to get away; work, finding time to put together an itinerary, and the cost of traveling can all slow you down when you’re trying to plan your escape.
-Here are some things to consider to help you get started putting that much-needed vacation in motion, and some ideas for top destinations by region—whether you want to stay in your own corner of the country or visit a different one.
+Here are some things to consider to help you get started planning local trips and putting that much-needed vacation in motion.

 What’s your budget?